Our school board

 Our board consists of elected and appointed members, primarily parents of students enrolled with us

 As the legal authorizing body of our school, the board focuses its efforts first and foremost on supporting and promoting our vision and mission.
 In addition, they appoint and support the school’s director, oversee the school’s fiscal health, and review and update our school’s policies and procedures.
 The board strives for gender balance and diversity of cultural background, skills and experience.
 All members are volunteers.

 The board drives the creation of a strategic framework, in collaboration with contributions from our school community.
 In May 2020, the board approved a strategic plan for 2020-2025 that focuses on four major goals: Pursuing educational excellence, Nurturing our community, Empowering responsible world citizens and Sustainability in practice.

 The board delegates the day-to-day administration and operational decisions to the director.

 The Board Chair acts as a sounding board in weekly meetings with the Director, and oversees the composition and functioning of the subcommittees, of which she/he is an ex officio member.
 In addition, the Chair leads the annual Board induction, presides over Board meetings and presents the annual report at the Annual General Meeting.
 The Board Chair liaises with and delegates authority to the Vice Chair as and when needed.

-Poornima Luthra, Vice Chair
+Poornima Luthra, Board Chair